Sunday, December 30, 2012

 Sunday, May 13, 2012

-Divine Motherly Experience !!
+Divine Motherly Experience!

 It was a feeling which cannot be explained in words.
-A fellow shopper asked one of the attendants which cd was this and he immediately purchased a copy.
+A fellow shopper asked one of the attendants which CD was this and he immediately purchased a copy.
 I told this person today's choice of songs played was very nice and he smiled.

 There is nothing in this world greater than Mother's Love and Ilaiyaraaja's music infuses the purity and makes you feel so much for your mother.
+With nobody's music you get impacted so much.
+There is some sort of divinity and magic in his music which can never be explained.

 A divine experience indeed.
 Vaazhga Raaja Sir.